vmware-tanzu-learning/pal-tracker/README.md

 eager migration solution, but by suppressing the SQL initialization of Flyway, and relying on either manual or scheduled Spring Cloud Tasks that will execute the migrations.
+This is the preferred way to streamline a migration process in a production scenario.

 The way this works is as follows: